qlintenFX/KeyedColors/README.md

    - Press a key combination (e.g., Ctrl+Alt+1)
    - Click OK to save the hotkey

+4. **Configure Settings**:
+   - Navigate to the Settings tab
+   - Toggle "Start with Windows" to launch the app automatically with Windows
+   - Toggle "Minimize to tray when closed" to control whether the app minimizes to the system tray or fully closes when clicking the X button

-4. **System Tray**:
+5. **System Tray**:
-   - The application minimizes to the system tray when closed
+   - The application can minimize to the system tray when closed (configurable in Settings)
    - Double-click the tray icon to restore the window
    - Right-click the tray icon for a menu of profiles and options